AvePoint/cloud-api/docs/docs/services-and-features/enpower/powerplatform/environments.md

 primaryContact | The Cloud Governance primary contact of this environment.
 For the detailed user properties, refer to [User Details](#user-details). | object secondaryContact | The Cloud Governance secondary contact of this environment.
-For the detailed user properties, refer to [User Details](#user-details). | object lastRenewalTime | The last renewal time of this environment. | string lastRenewalBy | The latest user who renewed this environment.
+For the detailed user properties, refer to [User Details](#user-details). | object lastRenewalTime | The last renewal time of this environment. | string phaseStartTime | The renewal start time of this environment. | string renewalDueDate | The renewal due date of this environment. | string nextRenewalDate | The next renewal date of this environment. | string lastRenewalBy | The latest user who renewed this environment.
 For the detailed user properties, refer to [User Details](#user-details). | object
 | renewalProfileApplied | Indicates whether Cloud Governance renewal profile has been applied to the environment. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
 Metadata | The Cloud Governance metadata of this environment.
 For the detailed metadata properties, refer to [Cloud Governance Metadata Details](#cloud-governance-metadata-details). | list